rtbo/squiz-box/ReadMe.md

 | LZMA1 (legacy compression) | `CompressLzma`, `DecompressLzma` | Xz, Lzma (legacy format), Raw |
 | LZMA (aka.
 LZMA2)   | `CompressLzma`, `DecompressLzma` | Xz, Raw |

-In addition, the LZMA and LZMA2 compression also support additional filters that transorm the data before the compression stage in order to increase the compression ratio:
+In addition, the LZMA1 and LZMA compression also support additional filters that transorm the data before the compression stage in order to increase the compression ratio: